top of page

 As the heat turns up, so will the broodiness in some of your hens.
 The warm temperatures will sometimes encourage this behavior.
 If you have a rooster and want more baby chicks, this is a great time to take advantage of that!
 However, if you’re like me and don’t have a rooster, a broody hen is a pain in the feathers.

-What is a broody hen?
+What is a Broody Hen?

 I remember starting out and hearing veteran chicken keepers talk about “broody hens”, a brooder and other fancy chicken lingo.
 I honestly had no idea what they were talking about.
 And that’s why when I write these blogs, I’m always thinking about the rookie chicken keepers.
 Never feel bad about asking questions and getting the information you need!

 A broody hen is one that thinks she’s going to hatch little chicks.
 Her behavior will reflect that.
-She will sit on a pile of eggs, “growl” at other chickens or people if they come near her, will sometimes pull her own feathers to make a nest, and only gets up once a day to eat, drink, and poop.
+She will sit on a pile of eggs, “growl” at other chickens or people if they come near her, will sometimes pull her own feathers to make a nest, and only gets up once a day to eat, drink and poop.

-These are all okay if she will actually hatch some chicks.
-However, if she doesn’t and you’re not planning for that, these behaviors can cause her to become unhealthy.
 Broody hens can get dehydrated very quickly in hot temperatures and will naturally lose some weight and nutrition.
 And when they’re broody, they don’t lay eggs.
 So, if you’re not planning on having any baby chicks, it’s very important to “break” the broody hen as soon as possible.

 Until next time,